GoodMoodMan/WSOLA_pitch_shift/README.md

 Output wav file will be a sped up/down version maintaining the same Pitch.

-Currently the program accepts wav files recorded using mono sound (1 channel) with a standard Sample Rate of 44.1 kHz
+Currently the program accepts wav files recorded using mono sound (1 channel) with a standard Sample Rate of 44.1 kHz.
+Using 'tinywav' open source code made by Martin Roth for reading and writing wav files.

 The next steps include:
  - implementing a fast (real time) resampling method
  - rebuilding the algorithm to work in a real time environment
- - implementing the algorithm in a driver framework to allow
+ - implementing the algorithm in a driver framework for real time sound input and output

 Usage:

 make

 ./main "filename.wav" 'shift_percent'

 for example: